How do I switch my landline to Pure?

 How long does it take to repair a fault?

-Will a technician have to be dispatched?
+Will a technician need to visit my home?

 What are the possible causes of a fault?